stacksjs/ts-cache/docs/install.md

 ### VIES Service Access

-ts-vat uses the EU's VIES (VAT Information Exchange System) service for VAT number validation.
+ts-cache uses the EU's VIES (VAT Information Exchange System) service for VAT number validation.
 Make sure your environment has:

 1. Access to the internet
 2. No firewall blocking access to `ec.europa.eu`